Dugantrain/employee-benefits/README.md

 This is an application written in Angular 8 and .Net Core which will calculate employees' benefits deductions based on their and their dependents' information.
 It is a simple CRUD application which will update employee, dependents and their corresponding benefits info.

 # database
 I currently have the application hooked up to my Mongo Atlas cluster.
-You can either run the app as/is against this db (until I disable the app user!) or just point it at some other Mongo instance.
+You can either run the app as-is against this db (until I disable the app user!) or just point it at some other Mongo instance.
 This is a completely code-first approach so you can use whatever Mongo instance you like.
 Eventually I'd like to create other IEmployeeRepository implementations to connect to other db providers, including an in-memory provider for real ease of use.

 # unit-tests
 There are several back-end unit tests that cover some of the areas of greater cyclomatic complexity.
 Specifically, the BenefitsCalculatorService has been covered extensively.